mattvaughan/tremor-www-docs/docs/tremor-script/functions.md

 ### Recursion

-Tail-recursion is provided for fixed arity ( number of arguments ) tandard functions.
+Tail-recursion is provided for fixed arity ( number of arguments ) standard functions.

 Tremor imposes a restriction in recursion depth.
 As tremor is an event processing system it is not desireable to have long running functions that block events from being processed